Malaysian Serama - a Perspective:

-I am about to share with you my personal views and the views of some Americans whom I have met and discussed the issue of color in bantam breeding in the US, with the aim to popularise the keeping of bantams.
+I am about to share with you my personal views and the views of some breeders whom I have met and discussed the issue of colour in bantam breeding in the US and other places, with the aim to popularise the keeping of bantams.
 The views expressed may be counter to what some of you hold dear, but please hear me out.

-Serams, being so small, will have a huge problem, as chicks may not survive the intense inbreeding loss of vigor.
-Secondly, the downsizing of Seramas is still on going with a few latest specimens in Malaysia coming in at 270 grams for roosters and 160 grams for hens as current breeding methods continue.
+Serama, being so small, will have a huge problem, as chicks may not survive the intense inbreeding loss of vigour.
+Secondly, the downsizing of Serama is still on going with a few latest specimens in Malaysia coming in at 270 grams for roosters and 160 grams for hens as current breeding methods continue.
 That will not happen if inbreeding is carried out extensively.

 In Malaysia, we have single breed Serama speciality shows that have almost 800 entries, 300-400 entries average, while the most popular breed in America, the Old English, probably have a maximum of 150 entries with most shows recording 50-80 entries.
 We can win motor cycles and cash prize of $1000 at Serama shows with lots of other prizes such as fridges, fans and other household items.

 I think that the way to go is to start with a few Serama speciality shows in the US before the US Serama Council (formed by the likes of Jerry and his pioneer breeders) decide whether to keep the breed as an exotic speciality or be part of the bantam mainstream.
 Factors such as economic value (I am always amused and saddened when I see $5 Old English and Japanese Bantams for sale at shows, they are cheaper than a Guppy Fish!!!) and community recognition, ie where the Serama community sees themselves, upstream with the likes of the horse/dog world or downstream with the chicken folks.